-There are human resource policies and procedures that guide practice in relation to recruitment, and orientation and management of staff and is based on current good practice.
+There are human resource policies and procedures to guide practice in relation to recruitment, and orientation and management of staff, that are based on current good practice.
 A systematic approach to identify and deliver ongoing training supports safe service delivery and includes regular individual performance review.